 Results

 The best models by AIC were found to differ between the three study areas (Table 1).
-However, non-Euclidean space use with density dependent on habitat quality were the top models in case of each study area.
-Having fitted such a model, it is possible to find the estimated least-cost path between any points in the survey region.
-Non-Euclidean distance metrics were estimated using a function (Appendix I) based on literature (ref.
-XX).
-The function, a variation of the one proposed by Royle et al. xx was used given high correlation between parameters in case of the latter.
+Non-uniform space use with movement cost affected by ruggedness and with density dependent on habitat were the top models in case of each study area.
+Having fitted such a models and estimated the cost of movement as a function of ruggedness, it is possible to find the estimated least-cost path between any points in the survey region.

-Additional support for these models was provided by the fact that the least-cost paths between separate high usage regions traversed exactly the routes between them that had been identified prior to analysis as “bridges’’ between the high-usage habitats – because of intervening “islands’’ of good habitat (see Fig. 2a, for example).
-On the basis of habitat covariates, the fitted models reproduced the connectivity patterns that had been expected prior to analysis, even though no information on connectivity itself was provided to the model.
-This matched more than 35,000 GPS locations from 20 snow leopards, and explained the non-uniform ranging patterns of the snow leopards around their activity centres (Fig. 2b).
+Additional support for these models was provided by the fact that the least-cost paths between separate high usage regions traversed exactly the routes between them that had been identified from the telemetry data (see Fig. 2a, for example).
+On the basis of a habitat ruggedness covariate, the fitted models reproduced the connectivity patterns that had been expected prior to analysis, even though no information on connectivity itself was provided to the model.
+The estimated cost function parameters (γstdBC) in the cases of Tost and Noyon have signs consistent with those parts of the survey region that are classified as not rugged (stdBC=0) being not as “conductive” (i.e. facilitating movement less) than parts that are classified as rugged (stdBC=1).
+This coincides with the a proiri expectation that snow loepards prefer to move in rugged regions.
+By contrast, the sign of the estimated cost function parameter in Nemegt (γstdGC) indicates that those parts of the survey region with low ruggedness (low stdGC) have higher “conductance” (facilitate movement more) than parts with high ruggedness.
+This is believed to reflect the different nature of the Nemegt survey region compared to Tost and Noyon.
+Unlike the latter two, Nemegt is comprised of small islands of rugged terrain separated by large “seas” of flat terrain.
+The islands are too small to contain leopards’ entire home ranges, so that leopards move long distances through flat terrain to access other bits of rugged terrain.
+This longer movement through flat terrain is reflected in higher “conductance” of this terrain.

 Density estimates varied with habitat each of the three study areas.
-Topography affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas, whereas water affected it in the strictly protected area, which was sampled in the summer.
-The effect of water was marginal on the unprotected and partially protected study areas which were sampled in winter and autumn respectively.
+Topography affected the expected encounter rate at distance zero from an activity centre (λ0) in case of strictly protected and partially protected study areas, whereas water affected it in the strictly protected area, which was sampled in the summer.
+The effect of water was marginal on the expected encounter rate at distance zero from activity centre in the unprotected and partially protected study areas that were sampled in winter and autumn respectively.

 The estimated conditional probability density function of activity centre locations and our estimated density surface based on habitat covariates produced starkly different maps (Fig. 4a & 4b).
-The latter is a valid representation of activity centre distribution, whereas the former is not.
+The latter is a valid representation of activity centre distribution.

-Population estimates for the most parsimonious models differed between 7% and 31% when compared with the estimates from the null models that considered flat density, no effect of covariates on detection probability and uniform ranging patterns.
+Population abundance estimates for the most parsimonious models differed from the estimates from “null” models (assuming flat density, no effect of covariates on encounter rates and ranging patterns unaffected by any covariates (Table XX)) by between 7% and 31%.
+Each of the top models have AICc values at least ?? smaller than those of the corresponding null models.
+The best models by AICc all have AICc weights accounting for at least 95% of the total AICc weights of all models considered..